simplesourcing/simplesourcing.github.io/pages/docs/aggregates/serialization.md

 This schema naming strategy must be used for Events and Commands, where different types of events and commands appear in the same topic.
 * Topic Name Strategy - This schema strategy uses only the topic name for the schema name.
 It will not work for commands and events, but is fine for aggregates and other `KTable` based projections, which are typically monomorphic.
-It is also the only schema naming stategy supported by some of the plugins for Kafka Connect.
+It is also the only schema naming strategy supported by some of the plugins for Kafka Connect.

-This behaviour is controlled by the `SchemaNameStrategy` in the `AvroGenericUtils.genericAvroSerde` helper method.
+This behavior is controlled by the `SchemaNameStrategy` in the `AvroGenericUtils.genericAvroSerde` helper method.

 ## Json serialization

-Generating Serdes for Json serialization involves very little additional boiler plate on the part of the user.
+Generating Serdes for Json serialization involves very little additional boilerplate on the part of the user.

 The [`/examples/user`](https://github.com/simplesourcing/simplesource-examples/tree/master/examples/user) example app demonstrates how to create Serdes for your domain objects using Json serialization, using the [Gson](https://github.com/google/gson) Json library.